Suzuka Mambo: 2005 and 2006: 4 and 5 year old season

-In 2005 as a mature 4 year old, Suzuka Mambo ran five times, four of them Grade I races, again with widely varying results.
+In 2005 as a mature 4 year old, Suzuka Mambo ran five times, four of them Grade I races, again with widely varying results, winning once, and suffering a career-ending injury.
 His first race was the Osaka-Hamburg Cup on April 9, 2005 at 2500 m, where he finished third.
-As a result, Suzuka Mambo was only ranked 13th for his next start, the Grade I Spring Tenno Sho (Emperor Cup), held at Kyoto and contested at 3200 m.
+As a result, Suzuka Mambo was only ranked 13th for his next start, the Grade I Spring Tenno Sho, held at Kyoto and contested at 3200 m.
 However, in that race, he got a good trip on the course and won.
-He did not race again until the autumn Tenno Sho on October 30, where he finished last of 18 horses.
+He did not race again until the Autumn Tenno Sho on October 30, where he finished last of 18 horses.
 He tried again in the GI Japan Cup on November 27, where he finished 9th of 18 horses.
-His next attempt was the December 25 Arima Kinen (The Grand Prix) wh/ere he finished 10th out of 16.
-In 2006, Suzuka Mambo, at 5 years old, began the season on April 2 at the G II Sankei Osaka Hai (Osaka Cup).
+His next attempt was the December 25 Arima Kinen where he finished 10th out of 16.
+In 2006, Suzuka Mambo, at 5 years old, began the season on April 2 at the GII Sankei Osaka Hai.
 In this race, he finished third.
-It seemed that his career was back on an upswing, but after the race Suzuka Mambo developed a serious ligament tear in his left hind leg that ended his racing career.
+After the race Suzuka Mambo developed a serious ligament tear in his left hind leg that ended his racing career.

 Stud career

 Suzuka Mambo was retired to the Arrow Stud in Hokkaido, where he began his stud career at age seven.
-Between 2008 and 2014, he sired a total of 400 foals, of whom 305 started in at least one race, and 202 were winners.
+Throughout his breeding career, Suzuka Mambo sired a total of 401 foals, of whom 375 started in at least one race, and 276 were winners.
 These included Grade I winners Meisho Mambo, winner of the 2013 Yushun Himba and Sambista (JPN), winner of the 2015 Champions Cup.

 Suzuka Mambo remained at Arrow Stud until his death from heart failure on February 20, 2015.
-He was buried at Sakuramaiba park.
+He was buried at the Oumai Horse Park in Shinhidaka, Hokkaido.